 The student writes the thesis in the area of specialisation.

-This seminar will focus on history and politics in Latin America from the twentieth century to the present.
-Among the issues students will be encouraged to explore are nationalism, political transition, corruption, and populism in Latin America.
+This seminar will focus on the political economy of Latin America adopting an interdisciplinary approach in constant conversation with history, politics and culture.
+Among the issues, students will be encouraged to explore inequality, extractivism, dependency, redistribution, and social justice in Latin America.
 Our aim with such topics is to understand contemporary events in Latin America in their historical context and examine the relationship between culture, politics, and economics in the region.

 Collective supervision is provided in thesis seminars.
 The aim of the thesis seminar is to guide students through the process of designing a research question; collecting literature, sources, data, and other materials that are necessary for answering the question; bringing logic and persuasive order in the material and in the arguments supported by it; and designing appropriate research methods.